 Amongst the long term fans who have facilitated The Rifles still being around is one very famous one: Mr Paul Weller.
 His influence on their music has been evident from their very first songs, and he has been an amazing mentor and sometime collaborator, but he has also long helped out the band in more practical ways, with ‘Big Life’ being no exception.

-On that score, mission accomplished.
 It’s hard to think of a band more operating on their own terms, more outside of any sphere of influence, and more still alive than the Rifles do on ‘Big Life’.
 And that is their own, unique triumph.